Areas of Research

 The ACTIVATE clinical trial was before the establishment of the current standard of care – temozolomide (TMZ).
 So as to not deprive patients of this therapeutic regimen, our researchers developed a novel strategy of incorporating temozolomide (TMZ) with the peptide vaccine that enhances immunological responses, refuting conventional dogma that chemotherapy is antagonistic to immunotherapy.
 A second phase II, multi-center trial called ACT II demonstrated that potent anti-tumor immune response could be generated.
 This therapeutic strategy has now been incorporated extensively by other researchers conducting immunotherapy clinical trials.

 In 2006, the EGFRvIII peptide was licensed to Celldex Therapeutics.
 A third phase II clinical trial called ACT III, sponsored by Celldex, was conducted at 31 participating sites and demonstrated similar efficacy as ACTIVATE and ACTII.
-The definitive phase III registration trial is now underway.
 These clinical trials have been featured in Newsweek and on the CBS Evening News.

 The Fundamental Signals of Malignancy